 No one moved, then Tammy, who was in her seat the entire time, unbuckled her seatbelt and stood up to check the ship’s condition.

-I happened to land at her feet when we crashed, “The only smart one” I said wearily.
+We were thrown at her feet from the final stopping jolt, “The only smart one,” I said wearily.

 Rei rubbed her head, “Is Cashel still alive down there?”

-“Yes,” said Tammy as she checked panels around the flight deck.
+“Yes,” said Tammy, checking the panels around the flight deck.
 “He made it into an empty cargo bin just in time.”